-New diabetic diet plan: Specially formulated for type 2 diabetes and pre diabetes
+New Diabetic Meal Pack: Suitable for type 2 diabetes and pre diabetes

-A healthy diet is vital if you’ve been diagnosed with either type 2 diabetes or prediabetes, a precursor to full diabetes.
+A healthy diet is vital if you’ve been diagnosed with elevated blood sugar levels, type 2 diabetes or prediabetes (a precursor to full diabetes).
 A balanced diet can help keep blood glucose levels within the target range and reduce the risk that you will develop complications related to your condition.
+Dietlicious' diabetic meals range and new Diabetic Meal Pack may be just what you need to better manage your blood sugars.

 What is a good diabetic diet?